 “We hope to find more pieces of the puzzle which will shed light on the connection between this upright, walking ape, our early ancestor, and modern man.”

 As mentioned in a previous post, dopamine games aren’t “mind games,” they’re “mindless games” that provide the self-deceptions and denials required to play them.

-The following games are only a few ways people avoid learning about how dopamine works:
+The following games are only a few ways people avoid learning about how dopamine works.

 Look How Much I Already Know About Dopamine

 LHMIAKAD is an especially interesting dopamine game because players use their ability to parrot information (they don’t necessarily understand) to avoid learning what they don’t want to understand (i.e. why, how, and that dopamine is doing their thinking for them).
-As a bonus, LHMIAKAD players score easy dopamine hits by swallowing the esteem elevating delusions that they are genuinely interested in understanding how dopamine works.
+As a bonus, LHMIAKAD players score easy dopamine hits by swallowing the esteem elevating delusion that they are genuinely interested in understanding how dopamine works.

 I’m Tired of Hearing About Dopamine!